-In a phase III trial (MARIANNE), 1,095 patients with locally advanced or metastatic breast cancer were randomized to first-line treatment with

-T-DM1 with or without pertuzumab or trastuzumab plus a taxane.
+In a phase III trial (MARIANNE), 1095 patients with locally advanced or metastatic breast cancer were randomized to first-line treatment with T-DM1 with or without pertuzumab or trastuzumab plus a taxane.
 The primary endpoints were safety and PFS assessed by independent review.
-The PFS for T-DM1 with pertuzumab was found non-inferior to trastuzumab and a taxane (15.2 and 13.7 months respectively; HR, 0.87; 97.5% CI, 0.69-1.08; P=.14).
-The PFS for T-DM1 alone was non-inferior to trastuzumab plus a taxane (14.1 and 13.7, respectively; HR, 0.91; 97.5% CI, 0.73-1.13; P=.31).
-The incidence of Grade 3-5 adverse events was 54.1%, 45.4%, and 46.2% in the trastuzumab plus a taxane arm, T-DM1 arm, and T-DM1 plus pertuzumab arm, respectively.
-Health-related QOL was maintained for a longer duration with a median of 7.7 months for T-DM1 (HR, 0.70; 95% CI, 0.57-0.86) and a median of 9 months for T-DM1 plus pertuzumab (HR, 0.68; 95% CI, 0.55-0.84) compared with a median of 3.9 months for trastuzumab and a taxane.
-Sec.
-10.555-10.565
+The PFS for T-DM1 with pertuzumab was found to be non-inferior to trastuzumab and a taxane (15.2 and 13.7 months, respectively; HR, 0.87; 97.5% CI, 0.69-1.08; P = .14). $^{551}$ The PFS for T-DM1 alone was non-inferior to trastuzumab plus a taxane (14.1 and 13.7, respectively; HR, 0.91; 97.5% CI, 0.73-1.13; P = .31). $^{551}$ The incidence of grade 3-5 adverse events was 54.1%, 45.4%, and 46.2% in the trastuzumab plus a taxane arm, T-DM1 arm, and T-DM1 plus pertuzumab arm, respectively.
+HRQOL was maintained for a longer duration with a median of 7.7 months for T-DM1 (HR, 0.70; 95% CI, 0.57-0.86) and a median of 9 months for

+T-DM1 plus pertuzumab (HR, 0.68; 95% CI, 0.55-0.84) compared with a median of 3.9 months for trastuzumab and a taxane.

-Based on the MARIANNE trial data demonstrating T-DM1 and T-DM1 with pertuzumab being non-inferior, with better QOL compared with trastuzumab plus taxane and possibly better-tolerated for some patients, 565 the NCCN Panel included T-DM1 as an option for treatment of patients with HER2-positive metastatic breast cancer.
+Based on the MARIANNE trial data demonstrating T-DM1 and T-DM1 with pertuzumab being non-inferior, with better QOL compared with trastuzumab plus a taxane and possibly better tolerated for some patients, the NCCN Panel included T-DM1 as an option for treatment of patients with HER2-positive metastatic breast cancer.
 Pertuzumab, trastuzumab, and a taxane, however, remains the preferred first-line regimen for HER2-positive metastatic disease based on data demonstrating improved OS compared to trastuzumab and a taxane.
 TDM-1 as first-line therapy should be considered only in those not suitable for the preferred treatment.

-First-line trastuzumab in combination with selected chemotherapy566 are additional options for HER2-positive metastatic breast cancer patients.
-Randomized trials demonstrate benefit from adding trastuzumab to other agents including paclitaxel with or without carboplatin,566-569 docetaxel,567 and vinorelbine,567 for patients with HER2-positive metastatic disease.
-In addition, the combination of trastuzumab and capecitabine has also shown efficacy as a first-line trastuzumab-containing regimen in this setting.^{570,571} The NCCN panel believes the 27% frequency of significant cardiac dysfunction in patients treated with the combination of trastuzumab and doxorubicin/cyclophosphamide chemotherapy in the metastatic setting is too high for use of this combination outside the confines of a prospective clinical trial.
-566,571,572
+First-line trastuzumab in combination with selected chemotherapy are additional options for patients with HER2-positive metastatic breast cancer.
+Randomized trials demonstrate benefit from adding trastuzumab to other agents including paclitaxel with or without carboplatin,552-555 docetaxel, and vinorelbine, for patients with HER2-positive metastatic disease.
+In addition, the combination of trastuzumab and capecitabine has also shown efficacy as a first-line trastuzumab-containing regimen in this setting.
+The NCCN Panel believes the 27% frequency of significant cardiac dysfunction in patients treated with the combination of trastuzumab and doxorubicin/cyclophosphamide chemotherapy in the metastatic setting is too high for use of this combination outside the confines of a prospective clinical trial.552,557,558

 In those with disease progression on first-line trastuzumab-containing regimens, the NCCN Panel recommends continuation of HER2 blockade.
 This recommendation also applies to patients who are diagnosed with HER2-positive metastatic disease after prior exposure to trastuzumab in the adjuvant setting.
-Several trials have demonstrated benefit of continuation of trastuzumab therapy following disease progression on a trastuzumab-containing regimen.
-573-575 However, the optimal duration of trastuzumab in patients with long-term control of disease is unknown.
+Several trials have demonstrated benefit of continuation of trastuzumab therapy following disease progression on a trastuzumab-containing regimen.559-561 However, the optimal duration of trastuzumab in patients with long-term control of disease is unknown.